 IN THIS ARTICLE

-Chemotherapy uses anticancer drugs to destroy cancer cells.
-Chemotherapy can be taken in the form of a pill, or it can be injected into the vein or muscle.
+Chemotherapy uses anticancer drugs to attempt to destroy cancer cells.
 Chemotherapy is a systemic treatment because the drug enters the bloodstream, circulates throughout the body, and kills cancer cells.
 Because the drugs circulate throughout the body, they can kill normal cells together with the cancer cells, leading to side effects.
 Chemotherapy is often used in combination with other treatments, especially surgery.
+Today the combination of two drugs, Pemetrexed and cisplatin has shown the most promise as a treatment.

 Radiation can be given from outside the body using a machine (external radiation therapy), or it can be given with the help of materials producing radiation that are implanted inside the body (internal radiation therapy).